Meghan Markle Inadvertently Sparks Vicious Twitter War Between Piers Morgan & Jameela Jamil

 — Dionne Grant (@DionneGrant) July 28, 2019

-After all, Melanie Philips from The Times has already accused Meghan of being self-centered in the way that she approached the task of editing the magazine.
+After all, Melanie Phillips from The Times has already accused Meghan of being self-centered in the way that she approached the task of editing the magazine.

 “Meghan’s virtue-signaling is all about boasting… It screams ‘Me!
 Me!
-Me!'” said Melanie, according to The Daily Beast.
+Me!'” said Phillips, according to The Daily Beast.

-In addition, it isn’t entirely surprising that Piers would criticize the magazine, considering that he’s consistently spoken out against Meghan.
-He seems to have a personal grudge against her, as he’s often referred to how she “ghosted” him.
+In addition, it isn’t entirely surprising that Morgan would criticize the magazine, considering that he’s consistently spoken out against Meghan.
+His comments have hinted at a personal grudge against her, as he’s often referred to how she “ghosted” him.

 In addition, it’s also worth noting that The Daily Beast suggested that Meghan’s decision to edit the magazine was done haphazardly.
-In fact, the publication presents the possibility that the Duchess only consulted her two dogs before asking to take on the task.
+In fact, the publication presented the possibility that the duchess only consulted her two dogs before asking to take on the task.
 It’s hard to know how they came to this conclusion, but overall, there’s a group of people who think that the magazine is going to be a massive failure.

 Honestly.
 Meghan refuses a Vogue cover that would focus on her, and does something that focuses on others – and still gets beasted for it.
 If you have a problem with it, you need to fuck all the way off. https://t.co/EYz5sT4uIr